-Nobody wants to feel like they’re boxed into a corner, do they?
+Nobody wants to feel boxed into a corner, do they?

 At the office, it’s natural for workers to get overwhelmed when it comes to deadlines and commitments, especially when we’re expected to be connected to the office 24/7.
 That’s why a little bit of flexibility in terms of workplace expectations can go a long way.

 We’re not saying you should let your coworkers run wild, but rather understand when to cut them a bit of slack.
-For example, most workers prefer flexible schedules these days and actually find that they’re more productive when higher-ups loosen the reigns.
+For example, most workers prefer flexible schedules these days and find that they’re more productive when higher-ups loosen their reigns.

 Acting as a micromanager won’t do you any favors with your coworkers.
 If your company’s management style is focused on cracking a whip versus showing empathy, you know there’s a bigger problem at play in your office and things need to change ASAP.

 Finally, one of the best ways to engage your employees is by giving them opportunities to speak their mind without fear of judgment Implementing anonymous employee surveys via email offers a platform for people to provide unfiltered insight on what might be going on behind the scenes of your team.